Force over Distance: Chapter 52

 “You’re an ass,” Young growled.
 “Drop that interference pattern.
 Right now.”

 “You idiot,” Young growled as Rush’s eyes rolled back, his knees buckled and his entire, clarified consciousness flickered.
 “What is wrong with you?”
-He swept the guy off his feet before he could hit the deck.
+He swept the guy off his feet before he hit the deck.

 “You need to cut it out with those interference patterns.”
 Young shifted his grip on Rush, then started for the bed.
-“They take way too much out of you.”
+“They take too much out of you.”

 Rush made a soft sound of assent.
 “They’re more instinctive than planned.
 Sometimes they fall on their own.”

-Rush quirked an eyebrow at him.
+Rush quirked an eyebrow.

 Rush shot Young a wounded look.
 “Make me tea then, if you’re so desperate to be useful.”